richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 ---

-## Logical operators
+### Logical operators

-The library supports the use of the following logical operators.
+The following logical operators compare two values for truthfulness and return a boolean value based on their truth tables.

 | Operator  | Example  | Description |
 |---|---|---|